Skip to main content

 New paragraph

-There's no maximum session length.
-You can dictate as long as you like — Vero only stops if it detects 2 minutes of silence.
-If you need to pause, click the Record button to stop, then click again to resume when you're ready.
+There is no fixed maximum session length.
+Vero stops only if it detects 2 minutes of silence.
+If you need to pause, stop recording and resume when ready.

 Audio is streamed to Vero's transcription service to be converted into text, then discarded.
 It is not used to train Vero's proprietary AI models.
-For the full picture of how Vero handles patient data, see the Privacy, Security & HIPAA article.
+For more detail, see Privacy & Security.

 Did this answer your question?